 Signs and Symptoms of a COPD Exacerbation

-The main symptom of an acute exacerbation of COPD is increased breathlessness which is often accompanied by the following:
+The primary symptom of an acute exacerbation of COPD is increased breathlessness that is often accompanied by the following:

 - Increased cough and sputum production

 - Change in the color and/or thickness of the sputum